 Our staff

-46. YAS Charity has one employee, Ms Maria Amos, the fundraiser.
-The Trustees are also assisted in their work by a number of professional advisors, as detailed below:
+45. YAS Charity had two employees during the year, Ms. Maria Amos, the fundraiser and Danielle Norman, Charitable Fund Manager.
+The Trustee is also assisted in its work by a number of professional advisors, as detailed below:

 Our advisors